cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 conforming to **IEC 61970-501:2016** — *Energy management system application program interface (EMS-API) – Part 501: Common Information Model Resource Description Framework (CIM RDF) schema*.
-When the diagram style is set to `puml-rdfs-t2b` or `puml-rdfs-l2r`, the Real-Time Preview renders a PlantUML class diagram that reflects the structural conventions of an RDFS profile definition.
+When the diagram style is set to `puml-rdfs-t2b` or `puml-rdfs-l2r`, the Profile Real-Time Preview renders a PlantUML class diagram that reflects the structural conventions of an RDFS profile definition.
 Errors specific to those conventions are visualized directly within the diagram.